BeatnikAU/Discord-PUG-Bot/README.md

 - Run `node commands.js` from terminal / command prompt

 ## Task List
-- [ ] Implement randomised name and password generator for server creation
+- [x] Implement randomised name and password generator for server creation
-- [ ] Implement DMs to each player in a match with match details
+- [x] Implement DMs to each player in a match with match details
 - [ ] Implement command permissions.
 Eg, only owner can change teamsize or jointime
 - [ ] Implement player black list
 - [ ] Cleanup code to remove references to PUG divisions
 - [ ] Implement captains game mode
-- [ ] Allow for simultanious PUGs to be running
+- [ ] Allow for simultanious PUGs to be running (partial)

 ## RLO Specific Features
 - [ ] Create database to store player player details, match details, and results from matches